 “Novaa’s latest release, ‘Alien’, is a flowy track about all the intimacy and alienation of being a human.” – Girls Are Awesome

 “Intricately produced alt/electronica pop effort from Novaa that enthralls the senses and awakens the mind” – The Line of Best Fit

-Berlin based experimental pop artist Novaa continues to enthral with new track ‘Universe Lullaby’, a minimal-pop, introspective confessional piece that floats seamlessly over atmospheric electronic beats.
-Taken from her brand new album ‘The Futurist’ due later this year, it follows on from her recent singles, ‘To Be Yang’, ‘Alien’, ‘Elon’, ‘Drones’ and ‘AI Am In Love’.
+Berlin based experimental pop artist Novaa provides an ominous warning with ‘Cyber Room’, a minimal-pop, introspective confessional piece that floats seamlessly over atmospheric electronic beats.
+Taken from her brand new album ‘The Futurist’ due later this year, it follows on from her recent singles, ‘Universe Lullaby’, ‘To Be Yang’, ‘Alien’, ‘Elon’, ‘Drones’ and ‘AI Am In Love’.